Some Books About Illinois the Place

 You wouldn’t expect to find Illinoisans mentioned in an introduction to speeches by a Roman statesman, but there are two of them in as many pages in the collection of Cicero’s works by British scholar Michael Grant.
 One is Abraham Lincoln, because his speeches echo with Cicerian cadences; the other is gangster Al Capone, because he lived in one of the several U.S. towns named for the great statesman and orator.

-Old Abe and Scarface occupy opposite ends of the narrow spectrum of the world’s knowledge of Illinois.
-Educating that world about everything in between has been the burden of guidebook authors for nearly two centuries—longer if one counts the journal that reported on Jolliet and Marquette’s explorations to French colonial officials in Montreal in the 1670s.
+Honest Abe and Scarface occupy opposite ends of the narrow spectrum of the world’s knowledge of Illinois.
+Educating that world about everything in between has been the burden of guidebook authors and geographers for nearly two centuries—longer if one counts the journal that reported on Jolliet and Marquette’s explorations to French colonial officials in Montreal in the 1670s.

-A number of volumes have been published to aid the Illinoisan itching to get out of the armchair and see the state for herself.
+"Out of date" does not necessarily mean "not worth reading," however.
 In a 1983 essay, Michael Conzen and Neil Harris, professors of geography and history respectively at the University of Chicago, pointed out that Illinois guidebooks came in three basic forms—the Emigrant’s Guide, the Chamber of Commerce Pitch, and the Conventioneer’s Friend.
 (To which might be added a postwar variant, the Tourist’s Tipsheet.)
 The literature is voluminous because so much of it is inflated by hot air.
 “Puffery was part of the form,” noted Conzen and Harris.

 Whatever their audience or era, guidebooks had in common a desire to show to a skeptical world that Illinois was something that it was not—Eden, Heaven, a new France, a better Ohio.
 In doing so, most books succumbed to the familiar vices of the genre.
 Guidebook authors, for example, long ago turned Chicago into a world-class city, a feat that several generations of Chicagoans have not been able to pull off.

 Travelers of a later day had Illinois: Guide and Gazetteer, written mainly by Hal Foust and Percy Wood and edited by Paul M. Angle (Rand McNally, 1969).
-Like the WPA guides (see below), it offers itineraries (fourteen in all) plus quite good capsule descriptions of more than 600 towns, Chicago requiring more than 50 thematic essays.
+Like the WPA guides (see below), it offers itineraries (fourteen in all) plus quite good capsule descriptions of more than 600 towns; Chicago is the subject of more than 50 thematic essays.

 Not a travel guide in the usual sense is Baker Brownell’s The Other Illinois (Duell, Sloan and Pearce 1958), a report from “Egypt” that tried to do for that region what Graham Hutton did for the Midwest a few years earlier in Midwest At Noon.
-Hallwas is correct to praise it as beautifully written book graced by some strikingly poetic prose, but The Other Illinois is not quite a masterpiece.
+Hallwas is correct to praise The Other Illinois as beautifully written book graced by some strikingly poetic prose, but it is not quite a masterpiece.
 Brownell came to know Egypt while on the staff of Southern Illinois University at Carbondale, whose Department of Community Development he organized.
-Brownell was too insistent on portraying southern Illinois as a fount of true--meaning un-urban--Americanism.
+Brownell was too insistent on portraying southern Illinois as a fount of true—meaning un-urban—Americanism.
 (As he put it, “this is folk America, the germinal society from which our democratic customs, industries and arts continuously emerge.”)
 Nonetheless, The Other Illinois deserves mention with Calkins’ They Broke The Prairie, Angle’s Bloody Williamson, and a few others on the shelf of really good books about Illinois.